 Join us on Shabbat

-Carlebach Friday Night Service
+Friday Night Happy Minyan Service

 Shabbat Morning Services

 A traditional service with a welcoming congregation.
 Whether you are a long time member, or new to our Kehillah, you'll find new connections on Shabbat at Temple Beth Am.
-Stay with us after services for Kiddush and lunch - free and open to all who attend.
+Stay with us after services for Kiddush lunch - free and open to all who attend.
 This is a great way to meet new members of the congregation, or to find out more about us if you are considering having you or your family join our synagogue.
-Services begin at 9:00AM.
+Services begin at 9:30AM.

 Kiddush Lunch